 All titles are available in the university bookstore.
 Please do get the required editions, as we will often be referring to page numbers.
 (Also, the Descartes book contains some material that might be omitted from other editions with the same title.)
-A number of required readings will be posted on E-Res (available through the library website).
+A number of required readings will be posted on E-Res (available through this link or the Fordham Library website).
 Students are expected to have read these and to bring a printed copy of them to class on the day for which they were assigned.
+The course password for the E-Res site is 1000-03.